Refutation by facts-e

 Observation: Pierre has red hair

 Application of the Rule of Opposites: “black” and “red” are opposites; they can be simultaneously false, but they cannot be simultaneously true.
-The statement Pierre has black hair is disproved
+The statement Pierre has black hair is disproved.

-The alleged fact and the established fact must belong to the same class of opposites: one does not refute “Mary has a cat” by stating, on the basis of an observation, that “Mary has a rabbit”.
+The alleged fact and the established fact must belong to the same class of opposites: one does not disprove “Mary has a cat” by stating, on the basis of an observation, that “Mary has a rabbit”.

 The same procedure works for other forms of opposition: